 “Men don’t always want to admit that they have less than a high and constant interest in sex, because, unfortunately, there is still a stigma that this could make them seem less "manly.”
 As a result, it is difficult to know how many men are actually coming forward and discussing their low sexual desire, and whether their voices are being adequately captured in research or in therapy.”

-Stigmas like that can cause a negative feedback loop of low libido.
-Particularly if someone has experiences of erectile dysfunction (ed), which could lead to a lack of sexual motivation and decreased libido.
+Stigmas like that can cause a negative feedback loop of low libido, particularly if someone has experienced erectile dysfunction (ED), which could lead to a lack of sexual motivation and decreased libido.

 For those experiencing low testosterone, there are testosterone boosters out there.
 However, Health and Wellness Expert, Caleb Backe from Maple Holistics, says to be aware of these side effects: